piechartssuck/courses/content/tasks/_index.md

 ## Deliverables

 There are five primary deliverables in the course.
 Included below are basic descriptions of each but a full set of criteria for each task will be posted to the left as we progress through the term.
-Most submissions are required to be submitted as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> while others should be rendered as a <span style="color:#f47a7b;font-weight: bold;">.pdf</span>. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*
+Most submissions are required to be submitted as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> while others should be rendered as a <span style="color:#f47a7b;font-weight: bold;">.pdf</span> where noted.<br><br>

 <div id="anchorwk1">